Modular many-valued semantics for combined logics

 \begin{theorem} The strengthening with $\Ax$ of the single-conclusion logic characterized by a PNmatrix is the single-conclusion logic characterized by its strict product with $\Mt_{\Ax}$, that is, given a PNmatrix $\tuple{\Sigma_1,\Mt_1}$, we have that $\tuple{\Sigma_1\cup\Sigma_2,\vdash_{\Mt_1}^{\Ax}}=\tuple{\Sigma_1\cup\Sigma_2,\vdash_{\Mt_1\ast \Mt_{\Ax}}}$. \end{theorem} \proof{The result follows directly from Proposition~\ref{axiomsandvals}, and Lemma~\ref{strictvals}~and~\ref{bivsaxioms}.

 With $\calB_1=\BVal(\Mt_1)$, note that we necessarily have $\BVal(\Mt_1\ast\Mt_{\Ax})=\calB_1^{\Sigma_1\cup\Sigma_2}\cap\BVal(\Mt_{\Ax}) =\calB_1^{\Ax}$. }\\

 Note that this construction, though similar to the ones presented in the previous section, has a remarkable difference: the PNmatrix $\Mt_1$ does not need to be saturated.
 The proof technique is essentially the same, but takes advantage of the fact that any set extending a theory of $\tuple{\Sigma_1\cup\Sigma_2,\vdash_{\Mt_{\Ax}}}$ is still a theory, as it retains all the instances of axioms.
-The end result, though, is still infinite-valued (denumerably infinite, now, provided $\Mt_1$ is denumerable), but has really interesting consequences.
+The end result, though, is still infinite-valued (denumerable, provided $\Mt_1$ is countable), but has really interesting consequences.